pawanit17/ds_and_algo_interview_prep/README.md

 Space Complexity: O(N)

 # Printing all the root to leaf paths
+This approach could be used to identify the Kth node from the root.
 - In this algorithm, after pushing the children of a given level, we also push a NULL.
 - This NULL is used to distinguish between the levels.
 ```